-Article D. 441 I 1°: Overdue invoices received and not settled as of the close of the financial year Nil Article D. 441 II.: Invoices received and whose payment was delayed during the financial year Nil
+Article D. 441 I 1°: Overdue invoices received and not settled as of the close of the financial year Nil Article D. 441 II.: Invoices received during the financial year and settled belatedly Nil

-6.2.
-AMOUNT OF THE INTERCOMPANY LOANS GRANTED UNDER ARTICLE L. 511-6 3 bis OF THE FRENCH MONETARY AND FINANCIAL CODE
+6.2 AMOUNT OF THE INTERCOMPANY LOANS GRANTED UNDER ARTICLE L. 511-6 3 bis OF THE FRENCH MONETARY AND FINANCIAL CODE